-The U.S. pizza market is among the most saturated in the world.
+The U.S. pizza industry is among the most saturated in the world.
 That’s not slowing down chains with hustle though.
 In fact, the fast movers are cannibalizing others with a ferocity that should be cause for alarm for those not investing in the arms race that is shaping up.

 In 2016 we published a viral hit on the state of the pizza industry: How Tech is Killing Off Independent Pizzerias.
 And it’s about more than dough, sauce, quality ingredients, and toppings that make the difference for performance.
 Here, we’ll take a broader view at how things are shaping up for the global pizza market and some thoughts on where it is likely to head.